 Flash myth #4 – All flash arrays are for the high performance fringe

 In fact, for the random IO demanded by virtualization and databases, disk today appears slower than tape did twenty years ago.
 Thus it is high time to get mechanical storage out of the latency path of performance workloads.

 Such work had already been happening within the public cloud: Facebook, Google, Amazon, Microsoft are all using flash extensively to unleash their applications from the inherent latency in mechanical systems: for random IO, disk spends >95% of its time and energy seeking and rotating, and <5% actually doing the useful work of transferring data.

-The reason flash has been relegated to the performance enthusiast to date goes back to Lie #1—Flash has been too expensive.
+The reason flash has been relegated to the performance enthusiast to date goes back to Flash Myth #1—Flash has been too expensive.
 The mainstream enterprise will embrace flash when it is packaged in a form factor that delivers the reliability, scalability, and plug compatibility they require at a price point that is at or below what they are spending on disk.
 Thanks to the wonders of purpose-built storage for flash combined with high-performance data reduction, that vision is now reality.

-Lie #5 – All Flash arrays have to compromise performance to achieve affordability
+Myth #5 – All Flash arrays have to compromise performance to achieve affordability

 This topic is typically raised by vendors that do not support deduplication and compression, or else have been unable to deliver high performance implementations of the same.